Can You Get a Tattoo With Eczema?

 Can a Tattoo Artist Refuse Me?

-If you have an active flare-up, yes, a tattoo artist has the right refuse service.
+If you have an active flare-up, yes, a tattoo artist has the right to refuse service.
 Most tattoo artists would not ink skin that appears affected by eczema or another skin condition, at least if they are professional with their services.
-A licensed artist has ethical standards to uphold, so they legally can refuse work if it appears risky.
+A licensed artist has ethical standards to uphold, thus they legally can refuse work if it appears risky or if they think it will affect the end product and eventually ruin the aesthetic of your skin.

 What Should I Ask a Tattoo Artist About Eczema?